 The report also features a unique empirical examination of how citizens understand cryptocurrencies and trust different institutions to issue and manage money across a unique sample of eight countries, including Argentina, Brazil, France, Germany, Mexico, Spain, the UK and the US.
 It revealed that:

 – Knowledge, use, and understanding of cryptocurrencies remains highly limited in Europe and the Americas.

 – The vast majority of citizens in all countries agree that money should continue to be issued by central banks.

 – While all central banks enjoy a significant trust premium when it comes to the creation and management of money, large differences exists between Latin American countries and Europe and the US.

 – A vast majority of European and US citizens do not own digital currencies because they feel they are too risky and don’t perceive an advantage over the currencies they currently use.
 Our research suggests that countries with a stable history of monetary stability are less open to new types of money such as cryptocurrencies.

-- The degree of acceptability and price stability play a key role in determining preferences for holding of money, regardless of who is issuing it
+– The degree of acceptability and price stability play a key role in determining preferences for holding of money, regardless of who is issuing it.

-The report also confirms the findings of recent surveys and articles written on the viability of Facebook’s Libra.
+Furthermore, the report confirms the findings of recent surveys and articles written on the viability of Facebook’s Libra.
 Consumers’ willingness to trust Libra is overwhelmingly negative, with European and US respondents being much less willing to trust the Libra than other digital currencies.
 Only 3% of Germans, 4% of Britons, 5% of US residents, 6% of French and 13% of Spaniards trust Facebook to issue and manage a new currency.